OGGM/oggm/docs/installing-oggm.rst

     recommend to **always** use the the `conda-forge`_ channel for your installation.

-You might consider setting `conda-forge`_ as default, as suggested on their documentation page::
+You might consider setting `conda-forge`_ per default, as suggested on their documentation page::

     conda config --add channels conda-forge